unicode-org/icu4x/proposals/pr002-hunkspace.md

 This key space is intended to fit any CLDR resource according to the data mapping which is internally defined by CLDR rules.

-It does not represent a fictitious resource string "Hello, {user}" from Firefox v143, for example.
+It does not represent a fictitious resource string `Hello, {user}` from Firefox v143, for example.
 So we allow the key space to have more dimensions than the current 4 of CLDR, to allow us to address both resources uniquely.
 Call that key space a "hunkspace".